Alcohol Can Disrupt Gene Expression

 The Worst Alcohol on the Carnivore Diet

-The following liquors can be the worst on the Carnivore diet because they contain high levels of carbohydrates and calories.
+The following liquors can be the worst on the Carnivore Diet because they contain high levels of carbohydrates and calories.

 - All drinks with tonic water (they are only soda plus 2.6 grams of sugar per ounce).